Home / Florence Travel Tips / Buses & Trams / Florence Bus Tips

 Bus Travel Tips

-- You must have a ticket and it must be validated at the beginning of each trip (I think this refers to the older paper tickets and not the electronic alternatives mentioned above).
+- You must have a ticket and it must be validated at the beginning of each trip.

 If you have any tips of your own, or can share an experience related to bus travel in Florence, leave a comment below!